 The benefits don’t stop thee.
 A 2008 study found that taking whey protein as a dietary supplement helped to enhance weight loss.
 Simply put, the study discovered that whey protein and weight loss were directly linked.

 All of the people in the study were given either a whey protein supplement (before breakfast and dinner) or a placebo.
 Their food intake was also reduced by 500 calories per day over the course of 12 weeks.
 The results of the study were quite interesting:

 - Both groups lost a good deal of weight–pretty much the same amount.

 - The whey protein group lost more BODY FAT than the placebo group.

 - The whey protein group lost less muscle mass than the placebo group.

-- The whey protein group had a lower fat to lean muscle loss ratio than the placebo groups.
+- The whey protein group had a lower fat-to-lean muscle loss ratio than the placebo group.

 - Watch what you eat!
 Keep a food journal, and make yourself accountable.
 You’ll end up eating far less, and you’ll be less likely to cheat on your diet.

 - Go for raw.
 Fresh fruits, veggies, seeds, and nuts should be the most important foods for your diet.
 They’ll increase your weight loss and decrease your calorie intake.